 #34 Take in the View of Falls of Foyers

 A woodland trail and viewing platforms allow visitors to take in the waterfall from different perspectives.
-In fact, visitors can use the path that follows the streaming falls to trek all the way to the edge of Loch Ness.
+In fact, you can use the path that follows the streaming falls to trek all the way to the edge of Loch Ness.

 Travel Tip: After visiting the waterfall in Foyers, walk south along the road to Camerons Tea Rooms and Farm Shop.
 In addition to their delicious baked goods, don’t forget to spot the Highland coos!